How mindfulness will make you a better boss – and bring company success

 This two-minute audio guided meditation is a great resource to have at any moment you need to bring your body and mind to the present.

-Once you’ve created the habit to pause, you realise how these precious seconds of peace give you perspective, and how powerful this simple practice can be.
+Once you’ve perfected the art of pausing, you realise how these precious seconds of peace give you perspective, and how powerful this simple practice can be.

 We all know that a cluttered mind has no space for deep thinking, therefore once the mind is quiet and calm we are able to reflect on the impact we have on others.

-I leave you with three questions that are key for human-centred leaders to always hold dear:
+Here are three key questions for human-centred leaders to always hold dear:

 - How can I be a better listener?